Blinken in Israel to try to seal Gaza truce deal

 “Hamas’s reply has been conveyed by the Qatari mediator to the Mossad.
 Its details are being thoroughly evaluated by the officials involved in the negotiations,” said a statement from Israel’s foreign intelligence agency.

-Sources close to the talks have said the proposed truce would last at least 40 days, during which Hamas would free the civilians among the remaining captives being held.
+Sources close to the talks have said the original proposed truce would last at least 40 days, during which Hamas would free the civilians among the remaining captives being held.

 Further phases would follow to hand over soldiers and the corpses of captives in exchange for the release of Palestinians imprisoned in Israel.